pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/research.md

 ## Job Market Paper

 [1].
-Gao, Pin, <a href="https://www.bschool.cuhk.edu.hk/staff/li-yang/" target="_blank"><span style="color:black">Yang Li</span></a>, <a href="https://imchen.people.ust.hk/" target="_blank"><span style="color:black">Ying-Ju Chen</span></a> and <a href="https://ieda.ust.hk/dfaculty/ggallego/" target="_blank"><span style="color:black">Guillermo Gallego</span></a>, “A Mechanism Design Perspective of Live-streaming Commerce: The Role of Information Provision”, in preparation for submission.
-A copy of a preliminary version is available upon request.
+Gao, Pin, <a href="https://www.bschool.cuhk.edu.hk/staff/li-yang/" target="_blank"><span style="color:black">Yang Li</span></a>, <a href="https://imchen.people.ust.hk/" target="_blank"><span style="color:black">Ying-Ju Chen</span></a> and <a href="https://ieda.ust.hk/dfaculty/ggallego/" target="_blank"><span style="color:black">Guillermo Gallego</span></a>, “<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3685012" target="_blank"><span style="color:black">A Mechanism Design Perspective of Live-streaming Commerce: The Role of Information Provision</span></a>”, in preparation for submission.

 <details>
 <summary>Abstract</summary><sub>
-   Live-streaming e-commerce has been emerging as a new trend of online shopping.
+ Live-streaming commerce has been emerging as a new trend of online shopping.
 Amazon and Alibaba both embrace this novel marketing tool to engage customers by sequentially demonstrating different products for choice.
-In this paper, we use a mechanism design framework to demonstrate how the live-streaming platform can leverage information provision to improve its advertisement revenue from traditional position auctions.
-We show that the revenue loss from neglecting information intervention can be arbitrarily large.
+In this paper, we use a mechanism design framework to demonstrate how the live-streaming platform can leverage information provision to improve its advertisement revenue upon traditional position auctions.
+We show that the revenue loss from neglecting information provision can be arbitrarily large.
 However, solving for the optimal mechanism is NP-hard.
 We thus develop a heuristic that guarantees a revenue at least as half as the optimal one.
-At last, we show that with information intervention, a more profitable seller may be allocated a lower position, whose per-click payment can also be lower.
+We attribute the effectiveness of information provision to its discriminatory role in serving heterogeneous advertisers.
   </sub>
 </details>